letsssgoo/AutoAggro/README.md

 # Auto Aggro
- auto aggro monster in any cell with player in it
+ auto aggro monster in any cell if any player in it